dbompart/hive_warehouse_connector/README.md

 spark.hadoop.hive.zookeeper.quorum=
 ```

-The above information can be manually collected as explained in our Cloudera official documentation: https://docs.cloudera.com/HDPDocuments/HDP3/HDP-3.1.4/integrating-hive/content/hive_configure_a_spark_hive_connection.html

-The following steps will help in collecting the standard information and avoid making mistakes during the copy and paste process of parameter values between HS2I and Spark:
+While the above information can be manually collected as explained in our [Cloudera official documentation](https://docs.cloudera.com/HDPDocuments/HDP3/HDP-3.1.4/integrating-hive/content/hive_configure_a_spark_hive_connection.html), the following steps will help in collecting the standard information and avoid making mistakes during the copy and paste process of parameter values between HS2I and Spark:

 Steps: